RedMadRobot/mapmemory/README.md

 ### Reactive Style

-Reactive subscription to memory values is useful to keep data on all screens up to date:
+Reactive subscription to memory values is useful to keep data on all screens up to date.

 To use `MapMemory` in reactive style, replace dependency `mapmemory` with one of the following: